Tailscale’s website reads:

 flag.Parse()

-log.Printf("starting tailscale listener on hostname %s", *hostname)
+log.Printf("starting HTTP listener on %s", *listen)

 httpsrv := &http.Server{